Monday, December 15, 2025

 Expectations and Moving Forward in My Quest for True Love

-Regarding my approach to dating, I clearly understand what I’m looking for in a partner and what I expect from myself.
-Here’s my list, written in a style that reflects my journey and expectations:
+I clearly understand what I’m looking for in a partner and what I expect from myself.
+Here’s the list of how I approach dating, written in a style that reflects my journey and expectations:

 I Am Very Thorough About These…

-Foundations First: Understand that intimacy blooms from a foundation of trust and connection.
-Focus on building a relationship before jumping into physical intimacy.
+7. Foundations First: Understand that intimacy blooms from a foundation of trust and connection.
+Focus on enjoying similar interests an building a relationship before jumping into physical intimacy.

-Age Harmony: Let’s navigate life’s chapters with a shared perspective, no more than five years younger.
+9. Age Harmony: Let’s navigate life’s chapters with a shared perspective, no more than five years younger than my own age.

 These expectations help me find someone who aligns with my values and lifestyle, creating a healthier and more fulfilling relationship.